rotub/rotub.github.io/_posts/2018-03-28-working-for-deliveroo-in-amsterdam.md

 Rain and snow are actually a blessing in disguise.
 It means there are less people out on the road to get in your way.

 Surprisingly, the temperature plays zero part in getting tips - I have worked for 4 hours on a -6C night (it wasn't raining) and received ZERO tips all night.
 However on a relatively warm night when it was raining I receieved a lot of tips!
 People pity the rain, but they're used to the cold temperatures it seems.

+### Signing up for Deliveroo

+If you are thinking about joining Deliveroo, as I mentioned before enter my referal code, **RO120601**, when [applying](http://roo.it/RO120601 "Apply here").
+You will receieve a bonus for doing so - at the time of writing the bonus is €100.